pfsense/docs/source/development/bug-reporting.rst

 resources <https://pfsense.org/support>`__.
 If/when a specific bug is found, a bug ticket can be opened.

-An example of an invalid bug report is “XYZ doesn't work!” without appropriate accompanying detail.
-An alternative, to make that a legit bug report, is “XYZ doesn't work, because the underlying xyz.conf has option1=1 where it should be option1=5 when I check box A on thispage.php in the web interface”.
+An example of an invalid bug report is "XYZ doesn't work!" without appropriate accompanying detail.
+An alternative, to make that a legit bug report, is "XYZ doesn't work, because the underlying xyz.conf has option1=1 where it should be option1=5 when I check box A on thispage.php in the web interface".

 See also `How to report bugs
 effectively <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html>`__.